Hitstar53/My-Notes/SPIT/Blogs/My First Blog.md

 2.1 Third Semester: New Classroom, New Stories
 2.2 Getting the Hang of It!
 2.3 Fourth Semester: Being More Extroverted
-2.4 Summer Vacation: The Good and The Bad
+2.4 Summer Vacation: Work-Life Balance

 ### 3. Year Three: Weathering the Storm
 3.1 College Clubs: Unchartered Territory